kingslytshepiso/utilities/README.md

 1. Add auth component to `packages/shared/auth/src/`
 2. Export from `packages/shared/auth/src/index.ts`
-3. Auth and Full templates get the new feature
+3. Auth template gets the new feature

 ### **To Template Packages:**